Saptarshi767/SCH/README.md

-# 🧠 Saptarshi's Daily Auto Commit Log
+# 🧠 Saptarshi's Daily Commit Log

 Welcome to my daily streak bot!
 This repo is powered by GitHub Actions to: